 | Response time | 1 month (extendable to 3) | 45 days (extendable to 90) |

 The GDPR’s rights are generally broader and more established through years of case law and regulatory guidance.
-The CCPA’s rights are more specifically defined in statute but newer and still evolving through CPPA rulemaking.
+The CCPA’s rights are more specifically defined in statute but newer and still evolving through CPPA rulemaking — see our breakdown of the seven 2026 CCPA changes for the latest enforceable requirements around automated decision-making, GPC signals and sensitive data.

 Not sure which regulations apply to your website?
 WebLegal’s free compliance scanner analyses your site and identifies which legal documents and privacy requirements you need to address.